2 min read

 1.Moisturize

 During the winter, it’s all about keeping your locks as moisturized as possible―this cannot be stressed enough.
 When temperatures drop, so do humidity levels, which means dry, possibly damaged hair, if you’re not careful.
-Combat split ends and brittle hair by switching to a shampoo/conditioner combo that incorporates more hydrating ingredients like coconut milk, shea & argan oil.
+Combat split ends and brittle hair by switching to a shampoo/conditioner combo that incorporates more hydrating ingredients like coconut milk, shea & argan oil and growth stimulation like rosemary oil.
 Integrate a mask or other dry hair treatment into your regular routine to give that mane the moisture it’s lacking this time of year.
 And don’t forget about your scalp!
 Like the rest of your skin, your scalp is subject to drying, which can lead to itching, so don’t skip over it when winterizing your beauty ritual.
-You can use a bit of coconut oil from time to time to help alleviate an irritated scalp; simply massage in and leave on for ten minutes before rinsing out.![](https://assets.foreo.com/files/static/images/wp-text/3-Tips-for-Bringing-Your-Hair-Out-of-Hibernation-MYSA-Reduce-Heating-1024x576_1.jpg)
+You can use a bit of coconut oil from time to time to help alleviate an irritated scalp; simply massage in and leave on for ten minutes before rinsing out.

 2.Be Gentle